ActivitySim/activitysim/docs/howitworks.rst

     return df

   #etc.... until all the required dependencies are resolved

-The various calls are also setting up the logging, the tracing, and the random number generators.

 ``school_location_sample`` also sets the persons merged table as choosers, reads the expressions specification file, settings yaml file, and destination_size_terms file, and also sets the chunk